Nutrition and Food - BASc

 Is it for you?

 Studying Nutrition and Food at Toronto Metropolitan University will prepare you to transform practices and lives through helping individuals, families, groups and communities meet their nutrition-related needs.
 Your education in science, nutrition, research, communications and social science – in addition to advanced study opportunities in areas such as dietetics, food security, gerontology or Indigenous studies – will provide specialized knowledge and skills that help Canadians enhance their quality of life.
-An optional international exchange can assist in shaping understanding of nutrition-related theory and practice across the globe.
+An optional international exchange can assist in shaping an understanding of nutrition-related theory and practice across the globe.

 - The Canadian Institute of Food Science and Technology

 - The Ontario Family Studies Home Economics Educators’ Association

 - The Partnership for Dietetic Education and Practice (PDEP) provides the academic foundation for further dietetic training after graduation

 Ontario Secondary School Diploma (OSSD) or equivalent with a minimum of six Grade 12 U or M courses including the following program specific requirements.

 Typically, a minimum overall average of 70% establishes eligibility for admission consideration; subject to competition individual programs may require higher prerequisite grades and/or higher overall averages: